 Participative Vigilance: To holistically engage all stakeholders, Vigilance Awareness Week (VAW) with the theme, 'Say No to Corruption; Commit to the Nation' was observed from October 30, 2023 to November 5, 2023.
 Along with spreading the VAW theme, an awareness campaign was undertaken for 'Public Interest Disclosure and Protection of Informers (PIDPI)'.
-A variety of programs were carried out across the country viz. walkathon/cyclothon, seminar/webinar, school functions, nukkad-natak, vendor/transporter/customer meet.
-Gram Panchayat events, Integrity Jingle at retail outlets, etc.
+A variety of programs were carried out across the country viz. walkathon/cyclothon, seminar/webinar, school functions, nukkad-natak, vendor/transporter/customer meet, Gram Panchayat events, Integrity Jingle at retail outlets, etc.

 Integrity Clubs have been established in seven schools to impart values of honesty and integrity amongst the school children.
-Apart from the quarterly newsletter, 'Vigilance Plus', three more publications were released during this Officers Handbook and Compendium of CVC Circulars.
+Apart from the quarterly newsletter, 'Vigilance Plus', three more publications were released during this year - Compendium of 50 Vigilance Case Studies, Vigilance Officers Handbook and Compendium of CVC Circulars.

-SUBSIDIARIES.
-JOINT VENTURES AND ASSOCIATE COMPANIES
+SUBSIDIARIES, JOINT VENTURES AND ASSOCIATE COMPANIES